Biden moves to slash U.S. credit card fees, app charges

 "When someone misses a credit card payment, even if they paid just a day or two late, or even a few hours, they can be hit with a cascading series of fees," CFPB Director Rohit Chopra told reporters in a Tuesday call.

-Chopra said such fees far exceeded any additional costs that lenders incurred and said the rule would cap a regulatory threshold at $8, a level indicated by CFPB data analysis.
+Chopra said such fees far exceeded any additional costs that lenders incurred.

+The White House estimates the rule is projected to reduce typical late fees from roughly $30 to $8, saving consumers as much as $9 billion a year.

-Chopra said that after a comment period, the rule could take effect in 2024.
+The rule could take effect in 2024 after a comment period, Chopra said.
 However, regulations are frequently subject to challenge and litigation by industry groups that can block or delay them.

 The report calls for greater user control over which applications are available, an end to platform operators' "self-preference" for their own apps, and a ban on requirements that apps use the operators' in-app payments systems.

+An Apple spokesperson, in a statement, said that while the report "acknowledges the importance of user privacy, data security and user convenience," some of its conclusions "ignore the investments we make in innovation, privacy and security."

+Google also disagreed with the report's findings, saying through a spokesperson that its Android system "enables more choice and competition than any other mobile operating system."

-The White House said the Transportation Department on Wednesday will propose regulations to bar airlines from charging family members to be seated next to children age 13 or younger.
-The department will disclose on a government dashboard which airlines do not charge such fees.
+Meanwhile, the Transportation Department on Wednesday will propose regulations to bar airlines from charging family members to be seated next to children age 13 or younger and will disclose on a government dashboard which airlines do not charge such fees, the White House said.

 Wednesday's announcements will mark the fourth meeting of Biden's Competition Council, created in 2021 when consumer inflation was at 40-year highs and was widely seen as a political headwind ahead of the 2022 midterm elections.